eProsima/Fast-DDS-monitor/docs/rst/getting_started/entities.rst

 Locator
 -------
-This entity represents the physical address and port that a *DataReader/DataWriter* uses to send or/and receive data.
+*Locator* represents the physical address and port that a *DataReader/DataWriter* uses to send or/and receive data.
 This entity is related with the physical division of the entities, as a *Locator* belongs to a unique *Host* (see section :ref:`physical_entities`).
 However, the monitor treats this entity as a *DDS Entity* in order to simplify the entities' connection and improve